dijitlalchemy/LICENSES/README.md

-# EOSDAL
+# LICENSES
-Empire of Slop Dijitlalchemy License
+Empire of Slop Dijitlalchemy Licenses

-EOS DIJITLALCHEMY LICENSE
-Version 1, Mar 20th, 2018
 Copyright (C) 2018 Empire of Slop <https://empireofslop.tumblr.com/>

+We make our own open source software license documents.
-Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.
-A copy of this open source software license document can be found online at <https://github.com/dijitlalchemy/LICENSES/>.
+Everyone is permitted to copy and distribute verbatim copies of our license documents, but changing them is not allowed.
+Copies of our open source software license documents can be found online at <https://github.com/dijitlalchemy/LICENSES/>.